RealMalachi/rom-patcher/README.md

 # rom-patcher
-Short python script for patching Sega Mega Drive roms, to avoid using a whole executable file and allowing easy changes when need be
+Short python scripts for handling various tasks related to Sega Mega Drive roms and binary data, to allow easy code changes to the scripts and avoid having to add a whole executable for such simple tasks